JoseyKinnaman/SuperGalacticCal/README.md

 * The program returns a user's age age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)
   input: 34
   output: 2
-* The program calculates the user’s life expectancy.
+* The program calculates the user’s remaining years on earth from life expectancy (78.6).
   input: 34
-  output:
+  output: 44
 * The program determines how many years a user has left to live on each planet.
-  input: 34
-  output Mercury:
-  output Venus:
-  output Mars:
-  output Jupiter:
+  input: 44 (years remaining on Earth) output Mercury: 209 output Venus: 70 output Mars: 23 output Jupiter: 3

 ## Known Bugs